-All livestock and small animal exhibitors will be automatically entered into the herdsmanship contest.
-The herdsmanship contest provides an opportunity to recognize 4-H members for responsible behavior and quality work while taking care of their animals.
-As producers and members of the agriculture community, it is important to remember that herdsmanship is the first impression the public has of how we care for our animals and their well-being.
+The purpose of this Department is to encourage better care and display of animals in the barn.
+Judges may conduct several examinations throughout the fair.
+All 4H members who enter animals into the fair are automatically subject to perform duties of Herdsmanship.
+As producers and members of the community, it is important to remember that herdsmanship is the first impression the public has of how we care for our animals and their well being.